benjaminmetzler/OpenRemoteHub/README.md

 ### Docker Container

-I'd want OpenRemoteHub into a container to avoid having to build everything into the OS.
-The main issue with this is that the USB remote controls tend to show up as an HID device and get picked up by the kernel, as shown below:
+I want to move OpenRemoteHub into a container to avoid having to build everything into the OS.
+The main issue with this is that the HID based USB remote controls get picked up by the kernel, as shown below, preventing it from being controlled by the container:

 ``` log
 ben@scratch:~ $ sudo dmesg -c